kennethrrosen/qubes-for-journalists/README.md

 ## TODO
 - self-hosted deadman's swithc

-If using Qubes-Whonix ™, assign the webcam to an untrusted VM (if needed)

-In Qubes-Whonix ™, consider installing the tirdad kernel module to protect against TCP ISN-based CPU information leaks

 Test the LAN's router/firewall with either an internet port scanning service or preferably a port scanning application from an external IP address. configure a de-militarized zone (perimeter network) Follow all other Whonix ™ recommendations to lock down the router.